ansleybrown1337/runoff-mcmc/README.md

 > [!IMPORTANT]
 > Before installing NIMBLE, you need a compiler and related tools such as make that R can use.
 For Windows users, this is [Rtools](http://cran.r-project.org/bin/windows/Rtools), and for Mac users it is [Xcode](https://mac.install.guide/commandlinetools/4.html#:~:text=Use%20'xcode%2Dselect'%20to%20install%20Xcode%20Command%20Line%20Tools&text=The%20command%20xcode%2Dselect%20%2D%2Dinstall%20will%20open%20a%20dialog,of%20the%20command%20line%20tools.&text=You'll%20see%20a%20panel,the%20download%20and%20installation%20process.).

-## Running the Model
-1. **Load the Dataset:** Ensure the dataset is in the correct path or adjust the path in the script accordingly.

-2. **Run the Script:** Execute the R script.
+4. Execute the R script.
 This will initiate the MCMC process and might take some time, depending on the dataset's size and the number of iterations.

-3. **View the Results:** Once the script completes, you'll be able to see the model's results, including any plots or graphs generated.
+5. Once the script completes, you'll be able to see the model's results, including any plots or graphs generated.

+## Methodology
-## Data Structure
+### Data Structure and Experimental Design

+#### **Data Structure**

-The example data provided is runoff water sediment concentration and load measured from a surface-irrigated, agricultural research field with various tillage treatments from 2011 - 2017.
+The example data provided is runoff water sediment concentration and load measured from a surface-irrigated, agricultural research field with various tillage treatments from 2011 - 2016.

 The columns present in the CSV are as follows: